 When it comes to choosing the most important of the three, a lot is a personal preference.
 Each plays an extremely important role in determining how your images will come out, and paying attention to all facets of digital image production is vital to producing high-quality work.

 With that said, the most important of these when choosing a camera is cut and dry.
 Megapixels are the most important of these three definitions when choosing a camera.
 Image size in megabytes can always be compressed and the importance of storage will likely be determined by a memory card, which is interchangeable between cameras.
 Resolution is also important, but that should be considered when editing the photos, which will almost certainly happen off-camera.
 Take a look at this article about the importance of Megapixels.

 It is important to make sure that your camera can produce quality photos with enough megapixels.
 If not, some otherwise fantastic shots could be unusable simply due to being blurry or too small for any modern use.
 This generally will not be an issue with modern cameras, but if you are using early digital cameras, it is something to look out for.

-Despite the importance of megapixels, the number of megapixels are not the mark of a great camera.
+Despite the importance of megapixels, the number of megapixels is not the mark of a great camera.
 You will get a better value per dollar investing in higher quality lenses and gear, rather than choosing the camera with the highest number of megapixels.
 Once you have hit roughly 10MP, all photos should be fine for most work.

 Occasionally, photographs will need to be taken that can be displayed in enormous formats.
 At times like these, it is important to have even an even higher megapixel camera to take the photographs with.
 Situations where this can come up include: